TULiberalArts/Creative-Writing/pages/next-stops.md

 # meta-data variables
 title: Next Stops
 description: >-
-  Careers for English majors include journalism and publishing, advertising and marketing, education, law and in social services.
-Take your pick!
+  Discover your career in the literary world with a degree in Creative Writing from Temple University’s College of Liberal Arts.
+Explore careers for English majors and degrees, visit us, and apply!
 keywords: 'Careers for English Majors, Careers for English Degrees, BA in English jobs'
  # custom variables
 sidebar: false